Hosting H-1B Employees

 - Note regarding current J Status holders: Current J status holders who plan to seek a waiver must contact the CGPS in regards to their visa status before beginning the waiver process, as it could impact their eligibility for J-status extensions.

-The H-1B petition process is time consuming.
+The H-1B petition process can be lengthy.
 CGPS needs time to review the H-1B request, make sure all required documents have been provided, prepare the required forms, and submit the forms to various government agencies.
-Government processing is also time consuming.
-For example, it can take at least 6 months for the Department of Labor to determine a prevailing wage, and it can take 6-8 months for USCIS to adjudicate an H-1B petition.
+Processing times with government agencies are also subject to change.

 Review this diagram of the H-1B process with a timeline.